TheThingSystem/steward/nodewiki/steward/RaspberryPi.md

     sudo cp steward_4x.sh /etc/init.d/steward
     chmod uog+rx /etc/init.d/steward

-this script only starts the steward, as the the package managed BlueZ 4.x takes care of its own startup.

  You then need establish symbolic links to this script in the relevant _etc/rcX.d/_ directories,

     cd /etc/rc0.d/